 She was previously the Senior National Security Correspondent for Buzzfeed News.

-She was previously with The Daily Beast and before that McClatchy Newspapers where she served as National Security Correspondent and Middle East Bureau Chief based in Cairo covering the Middle East and the Islamic world.
+She also worked at The Daily Beast, and before that McClatchy Newspapers where she served as National Security Correspondent and Middle East Bureau Chief based in Cairo covering the Middle East and the Islamic world.
 Prior to that she was McClatchy's chief Pentagon correspondent, focusing on the wars in Iraq and Afghanistan.
 She traveled frequently to those two nations to see how the policies crafted in Washington reached Afghans, Iraqis and the troops alike.
 She is also founder of the Pentagon Press Association.

 Before covering the Pentagon, she spent four years covering the Iraq war, including a stint as Baghdad bureau chief.
 Her pieces focused on the everyday Iraqi experience, civilian casualties and how the U.S.'s military strategy was reshaping Iraq's social and political dynamics.

 She joined the Washington Bureau in August 2005.
 Before that, she was a reporter for the Detroit Free Press, covering legal issues.
 While at the Free Press, she traveled throughout Jordan and Iraq for Knight Ridder, covering the Iraq war from the time leading up to it through the post-war period.
 She began her journalism career at the Baltimore Sun.